Jean III de Brosse

 de Brosse's coat of arms.

-Jean III de Brosse (d.
-1502) was Count of Penthièvre from 1480 until his death.
+Jean III de Brosse (died 1502) was Count of Penthièvre from 1480 until his death.
 He was the elder son of Jean II de Brosse and Nicole, Countess of Penthièvre.

 On 15 May 1468, he married Louise de Laval, daughter of Guy XIV de Laval and Isabelle of Brittany.
 They had one son, René de Brosse, and four daughters.